g-jgreen/documentation/content/iothubs/google.md

 Their implementation of the client can be found on: https://github.com/googleapis/nodejs-pubsub

-In a practical example you can pull data from an IoT connected device and publish it to a topic on Google Cloud Pub/Sub.
-The device ID you specify in the client code resembles to device ID you setup with your device.
-This will be translated to a resource in the waylay engine.
+Normally, you device client will collect data from some sensory inputs and publish it to a topic on the Google Cloud Pub/Sub.
+The `device ID` you specify in the client code should be a `device ID` that you setup with your device.
+This will be translated to a resource in the waylay engine (later in this example).

 ## Example Client code in detail